 There are benefits to using a temp agency instead of a headhunter.
 Recruiters at a staffing agency have typically built long relationships with their clients, while headhunters are hired on a need-by-need basis.
 Due to these networks, recruiters often have insights into the work culture that the headhunters don’t.

-Employers pay recruiters, not job seekers, not employees.
 Staffing agencies are paid by the companies that need people, not the people themselves.
-There is no circumstance where a staffing agency or a recruiter will ask you as a job-seeker to pay them, period.
+Only employers pay recruiters, not job seekers, not employees.
+There is absolutely no circumstance where a staffing agency or a recruiter will ask you, as a job-seeker to pay them, period.